Vegan Honey BBQ Chick'n Strip Sandwich

 1 Tbsp apple cider vinegar

-Heat oil in a large pot to 375 degrees.
+Heat oil in a large pot to 375 degrees F.

-Once oil is up to frying temperature, dredge your chick’n strips in the flour, then the milk, shaking off any excess, and repeat to Double Dredge.
+Once oil is up to frying temperature, dredge your chick’n strips in the wet batter, then the dry dredge, shaking off any excess, and repeat to Double Dredge.
 Carefully add to oil and fry until golden brown.
 Once fried, let them rest on a cooling rack.

 After the Cheese is melted, remove the Texas Toast from the pan, top with BBQ Sauce, 3 chick’n strips per sandwich, more BBQ Sauce, and then top with the other slice of Texas Toast and DIG IN!!